dotnet/csharplang/proposals/roles.md

 ### Simple names

-TL;DR: After doing an unsuccessful member lookup in a role, we'll also perform a member lookup in the underlying type.
+TL;DR: After doing an unsuccessful member lookup in an extension, we'll also perform a member lookup in the underlying type.

 We modify the [simple names rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1174-simple-names) as follows: